Kamalia: History

 Muhammad Sarfraz Khan, the brother of Muzaffar Khan was loyal to the British.
 During the Second Anglo-Sikh War, he gave assistance to the British and attacked the Sikhs.
 During September 1857 Sarfraz Khan informed the British of the activities freedom fighters of Rai Ahmed Khan Kharal in Montgomery District, which acted crucial in his defeat.
 During the war, Kamalia was seized under the control of the freedom fighters twice, but the British reoccupied it both times.
 Kamalia was thoroughly sacked during the Indian Revolt of 1857.
 Muhammad Sarfaraz Khan was succeeded by his son Sadaat Ali Khan.

 In the early 20th century, Kamalia remained under the influence of the Kharals, under the British Rule, and was situated in Montgomery District.
 The municipality of Kamalia was constituted on 29 July 1868.
 By January 1907, due to heavy debts incurred by the Kharals, the government advanced a loan of one lakh rupees and placed the Kamalia estate under the Court of Wards.
 This arrangement continued until 1916, after which the estate was released and then partitioned.

 On 6 April 1921, a riot broke out in Kamalia over a dispute between The Akalis and Sehajdhari Sikh Party over the ownership of the Prem Sati Gurdwara, which had been previously transferred to the Akalis.

 Following the partition, members of the Kharal family continued to hold proprietary rights in Kamalia and its surrounding villages, with some also serving in administrative roles.

-A number of archaic sites exist in Kamalia which include a Shamshan Ghat, Prem Sati Gurdwara located inside of a Girl's Highschool, and many ancient havelis.
-It is one of the oldest cities in the Punjab Province having an old mosque from the Jahangiri period and many historical places like the Shrine of Hazrat Baba Fazil Dewan.

 Etymology

 The present name of the city Kamalia is derived from its 14th century ruler Kamal Khan Kharal.
-It was originally known as 'Kot Kamalia' or 'Kot Kamal'.